CharleneHu-42/HuggingFace-test/testcase/README.md

 ## Inference

 ### CPU
-We defaultly use BF16 OOB and BF16 + torch.compile in CPU, run the following command:
+We defaultly use BF16 OOB and BF16 + torch.compile in CPU for all inference tasks, run the following command:
 ```bash
 sh run_cpu.sh
 ```